smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 1.
 In case
 - RC app sends valid and allowed by policies GetInteriorvehicleData_request with "subscribe" parameter
-- and SDL received GetInteriorVehicledata_response with "resultCode:<any_result>" and without "isSubscribed" parameter from HMI
+- and SDL received GetInteriorVehicledata_response with "resultCode:<any_not_erroneous_result>" and without "isSubscribed" parameter from HMI

 SDL must